petttr1/petttr1.github.io/_posts/2023-07-12-resend-cube-lookalike-part-3.md

 composer.addPass(bloomPass);
 ```

-with a more readable adn updated function addRendering:
+with a more readable and updated function addRendering:

 ```javascript
 function addRendering() {